azriel91/will-pitch/PITCHME.md

 ### The Question

-How can we be addicted to technology, yet are unable to masterfully control it.
+How can so many of us be addicted to technology, yet only a fraction are able to masterfully control it?

 ---